 First load the Intel Extension Library using INTC_LoadExtensionsLibrary function.
 We can pass true to have it look for the igdext64.dll in the working directory, or false to look in the driver installation directory.
 INTC_LoadExtensionsLibrary(true);

 Next, query the supported extension framework version to determine what level of support can be expected with the currently library and hardware configuration.
 This function first needs to be called to get the supported version count and then called a second time to populate an INTCExtensionVersion array.
+The first call return value is used to allocate an array for the second call to populate with version details as can be seen in the same code.

 //first, fill in the supportedExtVersionCount.
 This does not populate pSupportedExtVersions INTC_D3D12_GetSupportedVersions(m_device.Get(), nullptr, &supportedExtVersionCount);

+//allocate space for pSupportedExtVersions here using supportedExtVersionCount

 //Next, use returned value for supportedExtVersionCount to allocate space for the supported extensions pSupportedExtVersions = new INTCExtensionVersion[supportedExtVersionCount]{}; INTC_D3D12_GetSupportedVersions(m_device.Get(), pSupportedExtVersions, &supportedExtVersionCount);

-Finally, create the device extension context using the current device the m_pINTCExtnsionContext object will be saved for later to call the Extension API functions.
+Finally, create the device extension context using the current device.
+The m_pINTCExtensionContext object will be used to call the Extension API functions.

 INTC_D3D12_CreateDeviceExtensionContext(m_device.Get(), &m_pINTCExtensionContext, &intcExtensionInfo, nullptr);

-It is important to note that the examples above to need error handling code, please refer to the project for initialization source code.
+It is important to note that the examples above need error handling code, please refer to the project for initialization source code.

 Intel Extension 64-Bit Committed Resource

-To perform 64-bit typed atomic operations a UAV needs to be created to allow the atomic emulation.
+To perform 64-bit typed atomic operations a UAV needs created for the surface we intend to apply the atomic operations.
 Create a resource descriptor using the INTC_D3D12_RESOURCE_DESC_0001 type.
-Defining a Resource with a DXGI_FORMAT_R32G32_UINT format for the UAV.
+Also, we need to define a resource with a DXGI_FORMAT_R32G32_UINT format for the UAV.

 D3D12_RESOURCE_DESC texture2D = {};